damiencurtis/notion-ui-optimizer/README.md

 # notion-ui-optimizer

-A userscript that enhances the Notion.so web UI by hiding certain unwanted buttons, renaming sidebar labels, and ensuring the Shared section renders properly.
-It improves the Notion interface by cleaning up clutter and fixing some UI rendering quirks.
-Run inside Tampermonkey.
+A custom userscript built to optimize the Notion.so web interface by streamlining the layout and reducing visual distractions, creating a crisp and more efficient user experience.

+Features:
+- Hides unwanted buttons
+- Renames sidebar labels
+- Repositions UI elements to save space
+- Fixes minor rendering quirks

+Runs seamlessly in the Tampermonkey extension on Google Chrome.

 ---